johndck/reactStateMgt/README.md

 # React + Vite

+In this file this code shows me how to manage state within components and then how to manage state between components.

+It also shows shows props and pushing down data and functions into child components.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: